From Small-Gain Theory to Compositional Construction of Barrier Certificates for Large-Scale Stochastic Systems: Case Studies

-Figs.~\ref{kuramoto_3} and \ref{kuramoto_4} show the evolution of solution processes within the time horizon $T_d=7$ when starting from initial regions of $X_1$ and $X_4$, respectively.
-The computation of CSBC for the reachability element $\vartheta_{1}=(q_0,q_1,q_3,6)$ takes $1$ minute with a memory usage of $30$ MB and that of reachability element $\vartheta_{2}=(q_0,q_2,q_3,6)$ takes $20$ seconds with a memory usage of $1$ MB on the same machine as the first case study.
+Similarly, for the solution processes of the interconnected system $\mathfrak{S}$ starting from $a \in X^{4}$, we acquire Fig.~\ref{kuramoto_3} shows the evolution of solution processes within the time horizon $T_d=7$ when starting from initial regions of $X_1$ and $X_4$.
+The CSBC computation for $\vartheta_{1}$ takes $1$ minute with a memory usage of $30$ MB and for $\vartheta_{2}$, it takes $20$ seconds and $1$ MB memory on a Microsoft Windows machine (Intel i7-8665U CPU with 32 GB of RAM).